Census Door Knocking In Some Areas To End Even Earlier Than Expected

 "By Sept.
 18, we hope that all of our workload will be complete, and there will not be any more enumerators out in the street," said Roberto Garcia, a Census Bureau partnership specialist for the San Diego region, during the virtual meeting.

-Garcia's comments were cited Tuesday in a court filing, which references NPR's reporting, by attorneys with the Mexican American Legal Defense and Education Fund and Asian Americans Advancing Justice - AAJC, who are leading a federal lawsuit in Maryland that's trying to get a court to force the Census Bureau to return to the extended schedule the bureau developed in response to the pandemic.
+Garcia's comments were cited Tuesday in a court filing, which references NPR's reporting, by attorneys with the Mexican American Legal Defense and Education Fund and Asian Americans Advancing Justice - AAJC, who are leading a federal lawsuit in Maryland that's trying to force the Census Bureau to return to the extended schedule the bureau developed in response to the pandemic.

 The National Urban League is leading a similar federal lawsuit in California, while census advocates wait to see whether Congress will move forward with legislation put forth by House and Senate Democrats that would extend legal deadlines for reporting census results and could give the bureau more time to count and review its results for errors.